-Ordinarily, examinations that are required for an advanced degree, including language and comprehensive examinations and qualifying or final examinations for the Ph.D. are given during an academic session for which the student has registered.
+Ordinarily, examinations that are required for an advanced degree, including language and comprehensive examinations and qualifying or final examinations are given during an academic session for which the student has registered.
 However, with the approval of the student's examination committee, such examinations may be given between the end of an academic session for which the student was registered and the beginning of the next academic session.